 SB 96/HB 119 come on the heels of an audit conducted last summer by Ohio Auditor of State Dave Yost which concluded that millions of dollars of fraud, waste, and abuse were occurring in the system on an annual basis, including 1,862 deceased individuals receiving benefits during the examination period.

 The Foundation for Government Accountability thanks Senator Coley and Representatives Henne and McColley for their leadership and commitment to protecting the truly vulnerable.
-In addition, FGA would like to recognize co-sponsors of SB 96 Senators Huffman and Hite, and co-sponsors of HB 119: Representatives Retherford, Becker, Hambley, Roegner, Dean, Goodman, Seitz, Young, Schaffer, Vitale, Koehler, Thompson, and Huffman.
+In addition, FGA would like to recognize co-sponsors of SB 96 Senators Matt Huffman and Cliff Hite, and co-sponsors of HB 119: Representatives Retherford, Becker, Hambley, Roegner, Dean, Seitz, Young, Schaffer, Vitale, Koehler, and Thompson.

 The Foundation for Government Accountability is a non–profit, multi–state think tank that specializes in health care, welfare, and regulatory reform.
 To learn more, visit TheFGA.org.